-- "Overview" on page A-1 - "What Oracle WSM Security Policies Are Available?" on page A-4 - "What Oracle WSM WS-Security Policies Are Not Available?" on page A-10 - "Where are the Oracle WSM Policies Documented?" on page A-10 - "Oracle WSM Policies Are Not Advertised in WSDL" on page A-11 - "Adding Oracle WSM WS-Security Policies to Clients" on page A-14 - "Configuring Permission-Based Authorization Policies" on page A-15 - "Configuring the Credential Store Using WLST" on page A-16 - "Adding Oracle WSM WS-Security Policies to a Web Service" on page A-11 - "Policy Configuration Overrides for the Web Service Client" on page A-19 - "Adding a Custom Oracle WSM WS-Security Policy" on page A-20 - "Monitoring and Testing the Web Service" on page A-20
+- "Overview" on page A-1 - "What Oracle WSM Security Policies Are Available?" on page A-4 - "What Oracle WSM WS-Security Policies Are Not Available?" on page A-10 - "Where are the Oracle WSM Policies Documented?" on page A-10 - "Adding Oracle WSM WS-Security Policies to Clients" on page A-15 - "Configuring Permission-Based Authorization Policies" on page A-16 - "Configuring the Credential Store Using WLST" on page A-17 - "Adding Oracle WSM WS-Security Policies to a Web Service" on page A-11 - "Policy Configuration Overrides for the Web Service Client" on page A-20 - "Monitoring and Testing the Web Service" on page A-21